Bucky Tells All!

 Do I have to live in the dorms

-Living on campus is not a requirement, but it is highly recommended, since you will meet so many people and be close to all your classes and to campus activities.
+Starting in the fall of 2014, living on campus will be required for new freshman students.
+While living on campus, you will meet so many people and be close to all your classes and to campus activities.
 Hey, you can even avoid inclement weather by taking the tunnels.
 Like my lodge, it's always toasty warm in the tunnels.
+Contact BSU Residential Life (218-755-3750 or email@example.com) for more information about living on campus!

 Can I get a job easily?